lyteword/chspurgeon-tod/volume-3/psalm-53.md

 (c) A praying to him.

-2\.How should we call upon God?
+2\.
+How should we call upon God?

 (a) Reverently, considering (1) God's holiness and greatness; (2) our own sin and weakness.
 Ge 18:27.